Basic Boat Info

 In 2007 they replaced the main generator, added new radars, flatscreen TV with Satellite TC plus an SSB radio and a Mic-Com system.

-In 2018 they did a significant refit in FL at Nordhavn's yard that included new bow and stern thrusters, new autopilots, new ceiling sin the main cabin and pilothouse with new lighting.
+In 2018 they did a significant refit in FL at Nordhavn's yard that included new bow and stern thrusters, new autopilots, new ceiling in the main cabin and pilothouse with new lighting.
 They replaced the 12Kw secondary generator with a larger 15Kw generator.
 The stern tube was inspected, all valves and hoses were replaced.
 The topsides were buffed and waxed and new batteries were installed.

 In 2022 they did another update which included new radars, new sonar, depth sounder, VHF's, 120v plugs swapped for new, two new air conditioning compressors, canvas, spotlight and added continuous Satellite TV system.